SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

 ![4device](https://user-images.githubusercontent.com/80991642/187542100-68c962b5-17a8-4d62-9e4d-8299dec1d4be.jpg)

-(you can use whatever you want.. but i recommend 15 buttons and 8 potentiometers, minimum).
+(you can use whatever amount you want.. but i recommend 15 buttons and 8 potentiometers, at least).

 -Using 8 leds and 8 momentary push button.